Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 In order for these to be possible, we must be able to initialize the analog module and have a system for allocating and managing flag memory space.

-To make the emulator simpler, \textbf{all} pure states will each always be considered a valid vertex of the qubit state simplex being maintained.
+To make the emulator simpler, all basis states will each always be considered a valid vertex of the qubit state simplex being maintained.
 Meaning, we will always emulate all possibilities in the analog module even if their probabilities of being observed are 0.
-No shortcuts will be made during the partitioning of $g$ curves.
-When a coefficient creation begins, the topology of the emulated system will update to match the number of qubits in the string of $Q$ bits.
+No shortcuts will be made during the partitioning of \(g\).
+When a coefficient creation begins, the topology of the emulated system will update to match the number of qubits in the string of \(Q\) bits.

+Now consider what it might look like if we did opt to implement a digital version of the flag processor module.

-When the system is initialized, let the number of qubits in the emulated system directly dictate the size of the flag memory's allocated space.
-The allocated space will have a size equal to $2^{Q + 1}$, to account for each of the negative and imaginary flags.
-The maximum allocated flag memory size required for one 20 qubit processor would then be 262144 bytes, or 2097152 bits.
+When the system is initialized, let the number of qubits in the emulated system directly dictate the size of the flag memory\RL{'}s allocated space.
+The allocated space will have a size to account for each of the negative and imaginary flags.
+The allocated space will have a size equal to \(2^{Q}\), to account for each of the negative and imaginary flags.
+The maximum allocated flag memory size required for one 20 qubit processor would then be 131072 bytes, or 1048576 bits.
 The number of qubits must be stored so that the system is capable of distinguishably delimiting the allocated space.
 5 additional bits will be required to store this value.
 Let the allocated flag space always begin in memory location 0, and the number of qubits be stored in the final 5 bits of memory.
 In order to manage this digital memory, we will need to implement a digital information pipeline.

-Operations on n qubits without dependencies on current qubit states are very simple.
-For example, a $NOT$ gate does not need to know what the state of its target qubit is in order to flip its bit.
-In terms of digital information, all it needs to do is interchange the flag bits of each target qubit state with its complement's.
+Operations on the flag bits of n qubits without dependencies on current qubit states are very simple.
+For example, a NOT gate does not need to know what the state of its target qubit is in order to flip its bit.
+In terms of digital information, all it needs to do is interchange the flag bits of each target qubit state with its complement\RL{'}s.
 This can certainly be done by a combinational circuit in one clock cycle.
-The same is true of a phase flip and sign flip operation, which simply need to call upon the "multiply by i" and "negate" modules to mutate the correct memory locations.
+The same is true of a phase flip and sign flip operation, which simply need to call upon the ``multiply by i'' and ``negate'' modules to mutate the correct memory locations.
 Controlled operations are also simple and should just be applied to every state that has the value 1 in the place of the controlling qubit.

 So, the details of the operations that will affect their timing performance lie within the implementations of their modules (which are hopefully achievable as combinational circuits) and in the memory management mechanism.